SESA/infrastructure-slides/_slides/cap-nosql.md

 ### Today:

 - Overview key concepts of CAP
+- Differentiate 'conjecture' and the 'theorem'
 - Highlight where CAP does/does-not apply
-- Discuss NoSQL design inspired by CAP
+- Discuss underlying consistency trade-offs

 ---